clungu/clungu.github.io/_posts/2018-10-18-Building_a_recommender_system.md

 * `user_bias` is a tendency of a user to give higher or lower scores.
 * `book_bias` is a tendency of a book to be more known, publicized, talked about so rated higher because of this.

-We expect that while training, the ratings will backpropagate enough information into the embeddings so as to jointly decompose both the `user_preferences` vectors and `book_characteristics` vectors.
+We expect that while training, the ratings will back-propagate enough information into the embeddings so as to jointly decompose both the `user_preferences` vectors and `book_characteristics` vectors.

 ```python